 This historic site was founded in 1857 as a pioneer homestead and grew to more than 45,000 acres.
 Today, the Dangbergs are gone, but the ranch house and other buildings remain to help tell the story of Nevada ranching.
 Guided tours are offered year-round by reservation, with special events in the summer.

-Classic cars line the streets of Reno as concessions are served and concerts are held outside the Grand Sierra Resort at this annual August event.
-The Hot August Nights Foundation also uses the event to raise money for charity.
+Classic cars line the streets of Reno as concessions are served and concerts are held outside the Grand Sierra Resort.
+Cars can be sold or purchased at either the Hot August Nights Auction presented by MAG Auctions located at the Reno-Sparks Convention Center or the Hot August Nights Cool Car Showroom located at the Reno-Spar

 Make a day of family fun at Grand Sierra Resort, home to a 50-lane bowling center and Fun Quest—nearly an acre of arcade games, laser tag and Battlefield Live.
 Grand Adventure Land features miniature golf, go-karts and the Ultimate Rush.
-Grand Cinema has new movies at yesterday’s prices.
-Lex Nightclub is a multi-million dollar hotspot.
+The Grand Cinema has today’s movies at yesterday’s prices.

-At the end of August every year, Victorian Square in downtown Sparks, near Reno, turns into a six-day culinary, music, craft and family end-of-summer affair known as the The Best in the West Nugget Rib Cook-Off.
+At the end of August every year, Victorian Square in downtown Sparks, near Reno, turns into a six-day, must-attend culinary, music, craft and family end-of-summer affair known as the The Best in the West Nugget Rib Cook-Off.
 Admission is free, and the Kids Area is open every day.
-Besides all the great food, live entertainment fills five stages daily.

 Reno is the proud home of the National Bowling Stadium, built in 1995.
 Features include 78 championship lanes, a video wall, the world’s longest screen scoring display and a 10,000 square foot pro shop with a full-size lane offering computerized/video instruction by a professional instructor.